 5. The Crescent Dunes Solar Energy Project, Nevada

-This is a concentrating solar power (CSP) farm located in Tonopah in Nye County, Nevada, US.
+This is a concentrated solar power (CSP) farm located in Tonopah in Nye County, Nevada, US.
 The facility sits on more than 1,600 acres of public land administered by the US Bureau of Land Management.
 The solar farm has an operational lifespan of 30 years.

 The Crescent Dunes Solar was started in 2011 and has a capacity of 110MW.
 It is the first utility-scale solar power plant in the US and has its own energy storage technology.
 It is also the largest solar farm with integrated energy storage technology.
 The facility was constructed at a cost of $1 billion.